cryptocopycats/awesome-cryptokitties-bubble/README.md

 > All the website does is display a picture of a cat.
 You're paying hundreds of dollars for a picture of a cat.
 > Let that sink in.
 >
+> This was a modern tulip bubble.
+You were buying hex strings that tied to the picture of a cat.
+> People were paying 10-20-30 ETH for a cat picture.
+10 ETH was around $4000?.
+For a cat picture.
+Yeah...
+>
 > -- [CrypoKitties](https://www.reddit.com/r/CryptoKitties)